-iCAAP Interns participate in a system of support, coordinated by District-approved likecredentialed Instructional Faculty Lead Mentors (IFLM), involving Program Specialists, Teacher Advisers, Instructional Faculty, Administrators, Department Chairs, school site staff, and their own collaborative cohort colleagues, throughout the District Intern Program.
+iCAAP Interns participate in a system of support, coordinated by District-approved like-credentialed Instructional Faculty Lead Mentors (IFLM), involving Program Specialists, Teacher Advisers, Instructional Faculty, Administrators, Department Chairs, school site staff, and their own collaborative cohort colleagues, throughout the District Intern Program.

 Teacher Induction: The iCAAP Teacher Induction Program prepares Education Specialists and District Intern graduates for the California Clear Credential.
-The intent of the 24-month program is to provide an opportunity for each candidate to grow in their capacity as a teacher through an individualized program of reflection supported by like-credentialed Instructional Faculty Lead Mentors (IFLM).
+The intent of the two-year, individualized, jobembedded system of mentoring, support, and professional learning program is to provide an opportunity for each candidate to grow in their capacity as a teacher through an individualized program of reflection supported by like-credentialed Instructional Faculty Lead Mentors (IFLM).